mozilla/activate.mozilla.community/_pages/webvr-camp.md

 2. Choose a date and secure a venue
 3. Setup the event on Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
 [Find a Rep](https://reps.mozilla.org/people/) closeby to do this if you are not one.
 4. Give a thought whether it will be self-facilitated or with someone who has A-Frame experience.
 You can find help on the [Mozilla VR Telegram group](https://telegram.me/MozillaVR) or the [A-Frame Slack channel](https://aframevr-slack.herokuapp.com/)
-5. Create an event page on a platform popular in your locale, such as Facebook or Meetup.com, and keep posting interesting information about WebVR & related topics to keep continue the conversation
+5. Create an event page on a platform popular in your locale, such as Facebook or Meetup.com, and keep posting interesting information about WebVR &amp; related topics to keep continue the conversation
 6. Download and customize the [A-Frame Presentation Kit](https://github.com/aframevr/aframe-presentation-kit)
-7. Create a few scenes for demo & prototyping purposes.
+7. Create a few scenes for demo &amp; prototyping purposes.
 You can find examples on [awesome-aframe](https://github.com/aframevr/awesome-aframe)
 8. Acquire headsets to use and demo.
 Google Cardboard can be acquired in some locations for less than $5 a set.
 We recommend 5 headsets for an event of 20-30 people.
 You can request budget of up to $50 maximum for these headsets but you will have to buy them yourself.

 ### 1 Week Before the Event